openfl/openfl-animate-plugin/README.md

 To compile the plugin, you need Haxe, HXCPP and Visual Studio C++ installed.
 You can use "build.bat" (included in the project) to build and install the plugin locally:

-    cd openfl-flash-plugin
+    cd openfl-animate-plugin
     build.bat

 You can use `build.bat clean` as well, if you want a clean build.

 Making changes to the "Publish Settings" dialog will be available the next time the dialog is opened.
-Making other changes usually requires closing and re-opening Flash Professional.
+Making other changes usually requires closing and re-opening Animate.

 Mac